 USS Independence (LCS 2) of the General Dynamics Independence Class (front right) and USS Freedom (LCS 1) of the Lockheed Martin Freedom Class.

-The two designs are quite different, although both satisfy the top-level performance requirements and technical requirements of the LCS programme.
+The two designs are quite different, although both satisfy the top-level performance requirements and technical requirements of the LCS program.
 Both achieve sprint speeds of more than 40k and long-range transit distances of more than 3,500 miles.
 The Lockheed Martin Freedom-class design is a high-speed, semi-planing monohull.
-The General Dynamics Independence-class design is a trimaran with a slender stabilised monohull.
+The General Dynamics Independence-class design is a trimaran with a slender stabilized monohull.